 It was a great session though and I will really miss Sofie and her fantastic antenatal service.
 She really gave us the pros and cons objectively and allowed us to make up our own minds.
 The other couples we met were great too – we were such a blend of expectations and desires, and that made for a very interesting course.

 On Saturday Martin and I drove to Jacques’ house in North London (Jacques in an old friend from school who worked as a photographer for a while) to take some pregnancy photos.
 It was a perfect September day in London.
-We had beautiful sunshine and a cool breeze, different to the stifling heat or miserable rain we’ve had recently, and the long evening shadows made for beautiful photography.
+We had beautiful sunshine and a cool breeze, different to the stifling heat or miserable rain we’ve had recently, and the long evening shadows made for beautiful photography; you can visit maternity photography in Raleigh for additional options.
 Although I am particularly uncomfortable on that side of a camera, I know I will treasure these pictures in the years to come:

 So now we’re in to the final countdown.
 We have one weekend left to finish the nursery/guestroom as my parents arrive on the 26th of September.
 The baby is ‘due’ on the 28th, although this really is something of a guesstimate.
 In the meantime I’m drinking as much red raspberry leaf as I can stomach (generally about two to three cups a day) and taking evening primrose oil.
 I have my Swiss ball on hand and move off the sofa on to it every so often to make sure baby stays in the right, back to belly position and I am vacuuming and mopping the floors regularly to keep my spine bent forward for a few minutes a day, all to encourage the baby to stay put.
 Martin gives me a geranium oil foot massage whenever my ankles swell up too much from water retention, and in general I am happy, healthy and most important of all, content.
 I have not packed an ’emergency’ hospital bag, and my birth box is not ready with everything I’ll need on the day, but the nappy bag is packed and ready for our first day trip out of the house!
 The Moses basket is ready for its guest, and wrapped up to keep it clean, and all the baby towels, blankets and clothes have been washed, dried and returned, waiting patiently to fulfil their potential.